Controlled and Non-Controlled Entities Policy

 Entity means a partnership or joint venture (whether incorporated or unincorporated), a trust, company or like body corporate, which is, or is intended to be, either a Controlled Entity or a Non-Controlled Entity.

 Foundation Document means a constitution, trust deed, partnership agreement or joint venture agreement.

-the acquisition of a unit in a trust, or becoming a beneficiary in a trust
+- The acquisition of a unit in a trust, or becoming a beneficiary in a trust

 The term excludes any investment in the ordinary course by JCU in publicly listed companies or trusts.